mrpottor/cautious-sniffle/README.md

 # cautious-sniffle

-It's a simple implementation of API cration in asp.net core web api.
+It's a simple implementation of API creation in asp.net core web API.